-INTERNSHIP AGREEMENT FORM: INTS 2-14
+INTERNSHIP AGREEMENT CONTRACT FORM: INTS 2-16

 This is to certify thatStudent Name has been assigned and

 accepted as a student intern with

-for the dates of Agency
+for the dates of Agencyto

-The student is expected to work up to 40 ho (a minimum of 200 hours for HPE 498 and a 498).
-The student will receive either six (6) twelve (12) hours of academic credit (HPE 4 adhere to the agency policies and calendar; granted. hours of academic credit (HPE 498) or 98/SRM 498).
+The student is expected to work up to 40 hours (a minimum of 200 hours for HPE 498 and a m 498).
+The student will receive either six (6) hou twelve (12) hours of academic credit (HPE 498) adhere to the agency policies and calendar; the granted. inimum of 400 hours for HPE498/SRM urs of academic credit (HPE 498) or /SRM 498).
 The student is expected to

 Internship Semester

-Start Date En d Date
+Start Date End D Date

 Agency Internship Supervisor

 Office Address:

+Phone: E-mail:

+Home Address:

 Phone:

-Home Address:

-Departmental Undergraduate Internship Sup Department of Health, Physical Education a Box 5073 University of North Alabama Florence, AL 35632
+Departmental Undergraduate Internship Superv Department of Health, Physical Education and Box 5073 University of North Alabama Florence, AL 35632

 Agency Supervisor Signature Date

 Departmental Internship Supervisor Date

 Intern Date

-INITIAL INTERNSHIP REPORT FORM: INTS 3-14
+INITIAL INTERNSHIP REPORT FORM: INTS 3-16

-INSTRUCTIONS: To be completed by the intern and returned to the Departmental Internship Supervisor via LiveText immediately after meeting with the internship agency supervisor.
+INSTRUCTIONS: To be completed by the intern and returned to the Departmental Internship Supervisor via Tk20 immediately after meeting with the internship agency supervisor.